How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Pricing Constraint Signals

-• Clients never negotiate or ask for discounts.
+Clients never negotiate or ask for discounts on your pricing.

-• You’re at capacity, but revenue is stuck.
+You’re already at capacity, but monthly revenue is still stuck.

-If you see these signals, pricing is your constraint.
+→ If you see these signals together, pricing is your primary constraint.

 Positioning Constraint Signals

-If you see these signals, positioning is your constraint.
+→ If you see these signals together, positioning is your primary constraint.

 Delivery Constraint Signals

-• Can’t take new clients without breaking existing delivery.
+You can’t take new clients without putting existing delivery at risk.

-• Revenue is stuck because you’re at the capacity ceiling.
+Revenue is stuck because you’ve hit a hard capacity ceiling.

-If you see these signals, the delivery model is your constraint.
+→ If you see these signals together, the delivery model is your primary constraint.

 Market Constraint Signals

-• Market is shifting away from your offering.
+The market is shifting away from your current offering or format.

-If you see these signals, the market is your constraint.
+→ If you see these signals together, the market is your primary constraint.

 Constraint expectation vs reality

-By the end of week two, you know the actual constraint with data validation.
+By the end of week two, you know the actual constraint with data behind it, not intuition.
+That single validation step saves roughly eight weeks of guessing and testing the wrong fixes.

 Compression Tactic 3: Plan a Dramatic Constraint Shift for Plateau Break (Weeks 3–4)

-Weeks 3–4 design the dramatic shift using pattern intelligence from operators who broke similar plateaus.
+Weeks 3–4 are for designing the dramatic shift using pattern intelligence from operators who broke similar plateaus.
+You’re not inventing solutions; you’re applying proven patterns.

 If the constraint is Pricing